Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the displayed handmade Gypsy Bohemian Style jewelry

-You’ll love downtown Vista’s Bungalow 101 gift shop if you like home decor, or garden accessories, candles, jewelry, stationary and unique gifts.
+You’ll love downtown Vista’s Bungalow 101 gift shop if you like home decor, garden accessories, candles, jewelry, stationery, and unique gifts.
 There are so many knick-knacks in this store to browse and a wide range of prices to meet your budget.

 Waterwise Botanicals